Persulence/wormaudio/README.md

 Platform-specific shared libraries must be moved together into `src/main/resources/native`.
 The current build configuration does not support cross-compilation, so libraries must be compiled on the target operating system and moved into the java project manually.

 Build wormaudio with `-DWORMAUDIO_JAVA_PATH=<path_to_wormaudio-java>` to automatically copy the API files and the shared library.

-### wormaudio-godot

-This is a [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html) that provides GDScript bindings for WormAudio.

-There is a top-level cmake target for this component (`build_godot`).

 ## Planned Features